 It started with me working in freight forwarding and logistics.
-I did this after finishing my Law Degree and LPC (I wasn’t particularly interested in a legal career) and had worked with brands such as Money Clothing and DKNY.
+I did this after finishing my Law Degree and LPC (I wasn’t particularly interested in a legal career) and had worked with brands such as Money Clothing and DKNY carrying out their bulk distribution.
 Seeing how the industry and service was run, I noticed that there were a lot that could be improved upon.

 Focusing on fashion as a niche industry helped us obtain a few more clients which really sped our progress which enabled us to become an all encompassing fulfilment house.
 It all began from there.

 Quite simply, I needed help.
-I needed more hands and brains to aid me and I think that in business, a big part of it is finding people that you can trust.
+This is an incredibly infrastructure heavy industry and I needed additional support to create the foundations of this fulfilment business.
+I think that in business, a big part of it is finding people that you can trust.
 It’s having people that you can assign a job and fully rely on them to deliver, so my first port of call were my school friends, this is where I got Chris and Ben on board with the company.
 It all began from there.

 Are there ever any tensions?